Chris Brown: 2018–2019: Indigo

-Following the overall success of Heartbreak on a Full Moon, Brown and rapper Joyner Lucas announced a collaboration project, titled Angels & Demons on February 25, 2018, with the release of the single "Stranger Things".
-However the project ended up never being released.
-On March 15, 2018, Brown was featured in Lil Dicky's smash hit single "Freaky Friday".
-By April 9, 2018, the video had reached over 100 million views and topped the charts in New Zealand and the United Kingdom.
+On January 31, 2018, shortly after President Donald Trump's 2020 State of the Union Address, Brown released for free the track "State of the Union", a ballad where he expresses a message about social harmony.
+In February 2018, Brown and rapper Joyner Lucas announced an upcoming collaboration project, titled Angels & Demons, with the release of the single "Stranger Things".
+However, the project ended up never being released.
+On March 15, 2018, Brown was featured on Lil Dicky's hit single "Freaky Friday".
+The song became one of the most successful comedy songs in contemporary pop music, topping the charts in New Zealand and the United Kingdom, also entering the top 10 in the US.

-After drafting the concept for his new album, in August 2018, at the end of the "Heartbreak On A Full Moon tour", Brown started the actual processing work of his ninth album, Indigo.
-On January 4, 2019, Brown released "Undecided", the first single off it, alongside a video for the song.
+Following the end of the "Heartbreak on a Full Moon" tour, Brown started to work on his ninth album, Indigo.
+On January 4, 2019, Brown released "Undecided" as its lead single.
 "Undecided" saw Brown reunite with producer Scott Storch, who previously worked with Brown in 2005 on his breakout hit "Run It!".
 The single marked Brown's first release after signing an extension and a new license agreement with RCA Records, that gave him the owning of his master recordings, making him one of the youngest artists to do so at the age of 29.
-On April 11, he released the second single off the album titled "Back to Love", that received positive reviews from music critics who celebrated its lyrical content and its production, but it failed to chart in the US.
-The third single, "Wobble Up", was released a week later featuring Nicki Minaj and G-Eazy, announcing that the album is expected to be released in June.
+On April 11, he released the second single off the album, "Back to Love".
+Andy Kellman of AllMusic described the song as a "career highlight", although it failed to chart in the US.
+The third single, "Wobble Up", was released a week later, featuring Nicki Minaj and G-Eazy, and a summer tour with Nicki Minaj was announced, but ended up never happening.
 On April 25, he appeared on a track with Marshmello and Tyga called "Light It Up".
-In an announcement on May 2, Brown revealed the list of artists he had been working with for his album, Nicki Minaj, Tory Lanez, Tyga, Justin Bieber, Juicy J, Juvenile, H.E.R, Tank, Sage the Gemini, Lil Jon, Lil Wayne, Joyner Lucas, Gunna and Drake were included on the list.
-Some of these collaborations were surprising to the media, especially Drake, due to their public feud that lasted for several years.
-He later revealed the artwork of the album and its track list between May and June 2019.
-On May 31, he appeared on "Easy", a successful single where he duetted with singer DaniLeigh.
+On May 2, Brown revealed the list of artists featured on Indigo, including Nicki Minaj, Tory Lanez, Tyga, Justin Bieber, Juicy J, Juvenile, H.E.R, Tank, Lil Jon, Lil Wayne, Joyner Lucas, Gunna and Drake.
+The announcement of the Drake collaboration sparked headlines, due to their public feud that lasted for several years.
+On May 31, he appeared on the commercially successful single "Easy", where he duetted with singer DaniLeigh.
 On June 8, Brown released "No Guidance" featuring Drake as a single.
 It debuted at number nine on the US Billboard Hot 100, making it Brown's 15th top-ten song, and later peaked at number five.
 The single won Best Collaboration Performance, Best Dance Performance and Song of the Year at the 2019 Soul Train Music Awards and received a nomination for Best R&B Song at the 62nd Grammy Awards.